Dick Meagher: Political career

 On the strength of Meagher's defence of Dean, he was elected as the member for Sydney-Phillip in the New South Wales Legislative Assembly in July 1895.
 However, on 18 July, Meagher had boasted to Julian Salomons that he had tricked Dean into admitting his guilt.
 Although Dean's confession to his lawyer was a matter of solicitor-client privilege, Salomons found himself compelled to pass on this information to the Attorney General, Jack Want.
-Rumors of Dean's confession began to circulate and in September, Want was questioned on it, but declined to comment.
+Rumours of Dean's confession began to circulate and in September, Want was questioned on it, but declined to comment.
 On 24 September, Dean petitioned Parliament to clear his name and next day Want read Salomons' account of Meagher's conversation to the House.

 Although Meagher had vigorously denied the conversation in the House, Smith admitted giving Dean arsenic.
 As a result, Dean, Meagher, Crick, Meagher's assistant, Daniel Green, and a witness, Jane Reynolds, were charged with conspiring to pervert the course of justice.
 On 8 October, Meagher confessed and resigned from Parliament, saying "I am determined to endure mental torture no longer, nor to stifle the voice of truth … This awful lesson of my life I will endeavour to atone for in another clime".
 Nevertheless, he spent the rest of his life in Sydney.
 Meagher was found guilty of conspiracy, but this conviction was quashed on appeal.
 He was struck off the roll of solicitors soon after, and supported himself from lectures and as a land agent.